WHAT IS BMI?

 |< 18.5||Underweight ||Minimal|

 If you have struggled with your weight, then you know that it can affect every aspect of your quality of life.
 According to the National Institutes of Health (NIH), the health risks attributable to obesity include:

 - Reproductive problems

-If you choose to have your surgery covered by your insurance company, it is likely that they will have additional criteria for you to fulfill in order to approve your surgery.
-Click here to learn more about insurance and bariatric surgery.
+If you choose to have your surgery covered by your insurance company, it is likely that they will have additional criteria for you to fulfill, which can include having a certain BMI, to get weight loss surgery.
+Click HERE to learn more about insurance and bariatric surgery.

 Schedule a Consultation